 There is no guarantee that these investment strategies will work under all market conditions or are appropriate for all investors and each investor should evaluate their ability to invest long-term, especially during periods of downturn in the market.
 Investors should consult their investment professional prior to making an investment decision.

 PIMCO as a general matter provides services to qualified institutions, financial intermediaries and institutional investors.
 Individual investors should contact their own financial professional to determine the most appropriate investment options for their financial situation.
 This material contains the current opinions of the manager and such opinions are subject to change without notice.
 This material has been distributed for information purposes only and should not be considered as investment advice or a recommendation of any particular security, strategy or investment product.
 Information contained herein has been obtained from sources believed to be reliable, but not guaranteed.
 No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission.
-PIMCO is a trademark of Allianz Asset Management of America L.P. in the United States and throughout the world. ©2022, PIMCO
+PIMCO is a trademark of Allianz Asset Management of America LLC in the United States and throughout the world.

 PIMCO Investments LLC, distributor, 1633 Broadway, New York, NY 10019, is a company of PIMCO.